squizzling/osmindex/ENCODING.md

 ### Location blocks first
 Putting the location blocks ahead of the index data would make index generation faster.

 ### Different bit allocations for id / offset
 The ID needs to fit the maximum way ID, however the offset could be changed to require only the count of ways by making the block size large enough to fit the way with the most locations in it.
 The current split allows for smaller files at the expense of tighter limits.

-The largest way is 2000 entries
+The largest way is 2000 entries.

 # `.relidx` encoding
 A sequence of RelationIndex.